IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 <a name="modify_the_last_commit"></a>
 ### Modify the last commit
-**Note**: Do not modify your last commit after you push it to a remote repository.
+**Note**: Do not modify your last commit after you push it to a remote repo.

 ####DevOps Services Web IDE
 1. Select the check boxes for the items to add to the commit.